 IMPORTANT NOTICE!

-In 10 minutes or less, you will install and be properly using Google Authenticator on your mobile device.
+In 10 minutes or less, you will install and be properly using Google Authenticator on your mobile phone.

 Give it a quick watch: